ACTHIV 2021 CME/CE Information

 At the conclusion of the conference, learners should be better able to:

-- Review foundational concepts for diagnosing, treating and managing people with HIV
+- Review foundational concepts for the care of people living with HIV

-- Assess the evolving challenges and opportunities for managing hepatitis coinfection and liver disease in persons living with HIV
+- Identify strategies for improving the management of hepatitis coinfection and liver disease in persons living with HIV

 American Board of Internal Medicine Maintenance of Certification Credits